theo2023/xml-parser/README.md

 # XML Parser

+## Updates (1/24/23)

+- Added the ability to parse the XML prolog if present
+- Rewrote parsing of XML escaped entities in a forward-only manner
+- Added the ability to parse elements of this form: `<example/>`.
+However, as it stands, there is no way for the user of the interactive parser to access attributes that are within such an element.
+This is because the stack must be peeked to retrieve the current element, and it didn't make sense from a design standpoint to push such an element onto the stack only to immediately pop it, or to embed print statements within my `Parser` class.
+I didn't want to spend the time completely overhauling my parser design to accommodate interactivity for elements closed by `/>`.
+- Added the ability to parse elements whose data is interrupted by intermediary elements.
+Unfortunately, the separated data is concatenated to the previously read data, meaning any whitespace is skipped so that previous tests don't fail.
+For example, after `<example>say <emph>hello </emph>world </example>` is parsed, the `example` element's data is `sayworld` rather than `say world`.
+- Additional time spent: roughly 7 hours (mostly testing and debugging)

 I began by researching XML syntax and learning the differences between elements and attributes because I knew I would have to model them in my code.
 An [online XML validator](https://codebeautify.org/xmlvalidator) and [viewer](https://codebeautify.org/xmlviewer) proved extremely useful for seeing which inputs were valid/invalid (since I was new to working with XML) and for helping me come up with edge cases to eventually test.
 It made sense to model an element as its own class with its name, attributes as a hash map (so that I could associate the attribute name with its value), and data as fields.
 From my experimentation with which XML was valid, I noticed that attributes "belonged" to elements and couldn't exist by themselves, which is why I modeled them as a field instead of another class.

 ## Brainstorming and Initial Approaches